hashicorp/consul/website/source/docs/faq.html.markdown

 See [`disable_anonymous_signature`](/docs/agent/options.html#disable_anonymous_signature)
 and [`disable_update_check`](/docs/agent/options.html#disable_update_check).

-## Q: How does Atlas integration work? / Does Consul call home?
+## Q: How does Atlas integration work?

 Consul makes use of a HashiCorp service called [SCADA](http://scada.hashicorp.com) which stands for Supervisory Control And Data Acquisition.
 The SCADA system allows